Limit cycles turn active matter into robots: Materials and Methods

-\emph{Experimental protocol\textemdash} Experiments take place on top of a custom made low friction air table.
-The table consists of two $1.5 \, \si{m}\times 1.5\, \si{m}$ plexiglas plates.
-The region between the two plates is filled by 5 mm-wide air channels.
+Experiments take place on top of a custom-made low friction air table.
+The table consists of two $1.5 \, \si{m}\times 1.5\, \si{m}$ plexiglas plates that sandwich 5 mm-wide air channels.
 The top plate is pierced by an array of holes (pitch 10~mm, diameter 1~mm) conveying air pressurized at 10~bars.
-Each robotic vertex floats on a thin layer of pressurized air without making contact with the table.
+Each motorized vertex floats on a thin layer of pressurized air without making contact with the table.
 The experiments are filmed via a Nikon D5600 camera equipped with a 50 mm lens, recording 2 Mpx images at 50 frames per second.
 A white marker is placed on the top of each vertex, and we use the python package OpenCV to detect and track the position of each vertex with a spatial resolution of 0.8 mm.

-In Fig. \ref{Fig1}D-F, a device consisting of 6 vertices (shown in Fig.~\ref{Fig1}D) was subject to a manually applied initial compression.
+In Fig. \ref{Fig:wheel}a-c, a device consisting of 6 vertices (shown in Fig.~\ref{Fig:wheel}a) was subjected to a manually applied initial compression.
 Regardless of the exact initial perturbation, a stable cyclic motion emerged.
 We parameterize the internal state via the three degrees of freedom

-The projection onto the $S_1$, $S_2$ axis is shown in Fig.~\ref{Fig1}F.
+The projection of experimental data onto the $S_1$, $S_2$ axis is shown in Fig.~\ref{Fig:wheel}c.

-In Fig. \ref{Fig1}G, the air table was tilted by $6^\circ$ with respect to the horizontal plane.
+In Fig. \ref{Fig:wheel}d and Extended Data Fig.~\ref{Fig:Terrain}, the air table was tilted by $6^\circ$ with respect to the horizontal plane.
 This creates an effective gravitational constant of $g_{\mathrm{eff}}\approx 1\,\text{m}\,\text{s}^{-2}$ that points towards the aluminum profile and tends to push the robotic hexagon against the profile.
 In turn, the aluminum profile (initially parallel to the floor) is itself rotated $5^\circ$ about the normal of the table.
-The total increase in altitude of the robotic hexagon when it climbs across the profile is thereby $1.5 \,\si{m} \times\sin 6^\circ \times\sin 5^\circ =1.4$~cm.
-In Fig. \ref{Fig1} GH, strips of vinylpolysiloxane (Elite Double 32) are placed along the aluminum profile to provide additional friction between the robotic material and the boundary.
+The total increase in altitude of the robotic hexagon when it climbs across the profile is thereby $1.5 \,\si{m} \times\sin 6^\circ \times\sin 5^\circ =1.4$~cm, see Supplemental Fig.~S4.
+In Fig.~\ref{Fig:wheel}d, strips of vinylpolysiloxane (Elite Double 32) are placed along the aluminum profile to provide additional friction between the robotic material and the boundary.